p-ranav/structopt/README.md

 1.0.3
 ```

 ***NOTE*** Admittedly, the above help message doesn't look great; none of the arguments have a description - something that is configurable in other argument parsers. `structopt` does its best to infer details about arguments from the user-defined struct including argument name, data type, and argument type.
-Unforunately, `structopt` is not capable of reading doc string comments written by the user.
-So, for now, `structopt` does not provide any API to the user to configure (e.g., by providing a map) documentation for each of the fields in the struct.
+Unforunately, `structopt` (for now) does not provide any API to the user to configure (e.g., by providing a map) documentation for each of the fields in the struct.

 ## Building Samples